cecat/WeatherStation/src/ideaSpark/README.md

-# ideaSpark Weather Kit
+# Generic ESP8266 Weather Kit

 These instructions are for a generic ESP8266 weather kit for Arduino sold by [multiple vendors](https://www.amazon.com/Mustpoint-Arduino-ESP8266-Weather-Tutorial/dp/B0BGHTD5M9/ref=sr_1_2?crid=30SF0VVSG1G7Q).
-Some come with a QR code pointing to a not-very-helpful manual but there is a
-[getting started guide](https://www.amazon.com/ESP8266-Weather-Station-Getting-Started-ebook/dp/B01LFX8Z5W/ref=sr_1_3?crid=CWIBWFT59Q82)
-written by [Daniel Eichhorn](https://github.com/squix78) that you can get for Kindle that looks *very* good (as do his
+Some come with a QR code pointing to a not-very-helpful manual from a group called 'ideaSpark' but there is a [getting started guide](https://www.amazon.com/ESP8266-Weather-Station-Getting-Started-ebook/dp/B01LFX8Z5W/ref=sr_1_3?crid=CWIBWFT59Q82) written by [Daniel Eichhorn](https://github.com/squix78) that you can get for Kindle that looks *very* good (as do his